ModDota/moddota.github.io/_articles/units/unit-keyvalues.md

 ### Attribute Stats

-Attributes are ignored for anything that isn't a hero unit, but because anything used to define units can also be used for npc_heroes_custom, these are the keyvalues, all self explanatory:
+Attributes are ignored for anything that isn't a hero unit, but because anything used to define units can also be used for npc_heroes_custom, these are the keyvalues, all self-explanatory:

 ```
 "AttributePrimary"             "DOTA_ATTRIBUTE_STRENGTH"